dgasmith/opt_einsum/README.md

 by optimizing the expression's contraction order and dispatching many operations to canonical BLAS, cuBLAS, or other specialized routines.
-Optimized einsum is agnostic to the backend and can handle NumPy, Dask, PyTorch, Tensorflow, CuPy, Sparse, Theano, Jax, and Autograd arrays.
+Optimized einsum is agnostic to the backend and can handle NumPy, Dask, PyTorch, Tensorflow, CuPy, Sparse, Theano, JAX, and Autograd arrays as well as potentially any library which conforms to a standard API.
 See the [**documentation**](http://optimized-einsum.readthedocs.io) for more information.